 Whitehouse provides students with access to range of professional support services, including assistance with career and course decisions, counselling, academic advice and assistance and complaint and grievance resolution.
 Learn more about Student Wellbeing Services at the Whitehouse Website - Student Portal.

 Students requiring assistance should discuss their needs with the VET for Secondary Students Coordinator who may also consult the school career advisor.

 Library

 The Librarian oversees the library facilities and activities.
-Due to study patterns for this program library resources are available for loan on Whitehouse premises only.

 Opening Hours: